GulfStream G280 Mid-Size Business Jet, United States of America

 The G280 is a modified version of the G200, built by upgrading the latter aircraft with an advanced glass cockpit, new engines, larger wings, heating leading edges, longer cabin length, a new T-tail and four additional windows.

 IAI built the fuselage, empennage and landing gear at the Ben Gurion Airport in Lod, Israel.
 Spirit AeroSystems was involved in the wing manufacturing.
-The final assembly of G280 is being carried out by GulfStream at its interiors and paints plant in Dallas, Texas.
+The final assembly of the G280 is being carried out by Gulfstream at its interiors and paints plant in Dallas, Texas.

 The aircraft was transported to the Gulfstream Dallas-based Mid-Cabin Completions Centre of Excellence in August 2011 for final assembly and painting.
-Work on the fittings and painting is expected to be completed by the end of 2011.
+It received provisional type certificate (PTC) from Civil Aviation Authority of Israel (CAAI) in December 2011.

 Its first transatlantic flight took place in October 2010 on the way to the 63rd Annual National Business Aviation Association Meeting and Convention in Atlanta.